knappa/steadycellphenotype/README.md

 python3 -m pip install -r requirements.txt
 ```

-Then, on mac or linux, the site can then be started by
+Then, on Mac or linux, the site can then be started by
 ```
 ./start_scp.sh
 ```